prometheus-operator/prometheus-operator/contrib/kube-prometheus/docs/Monitoring external etcd.md

 # Step 2 - Create the Service, endpoints and ServiceMonitor

-The below manifest creates a Service to expose etcd metrics (port 2379) Replace IP_OF_YOUR_ETCD_NODE_[0/1/2] with the IP addresses of your etcd nodes.
+The below manifest creates a Service to expose etcd metrics (port 2379)

+* Replace I`P_OF_YOUR_ETCD_NODE_[0/1/2]` with the IP addresses of your etcd nodes.
 If you have more than one node, add them to the same list.
+* Use `#insecureSkipVerify: true` or replace `ETCD_DNS_OR_ALTERNAME_NAME` with a valid name for the certificate.

+In case you have generated the etcd certificated with kube-aws, you will need to use insecureSkipVerify as the valid certificate domain will be different for each etcd node (etcd0, etcd1, etcd2).
+If you only have one etcd node, you can use the value from `etcd.internalDomainName` speficied in your kube-aws `cluster.yaml`

 In this example we use insecureSkipVerify: true as kube-aws default certiicates are not valid against the IP.
 They were created for the DNS.
 Depending on your use case, you might want to remove this flag or set it to false. (true required for kube-aws if using default certificate generators method)